protoloft/klipper_z_calibration/README.md

 ### Preconditions

+As a precondition, the probe needs to be configured properly. **Please have a look at the [KlickyProbe](https://github.com/jlas1/Klicky-Probe) and how to configure it with all the macros it comes with.** If the probe does what it should reliably, Then this auto Z offset calibration is basically configured by adding the `z_calibration` section.

-As a precondition, the probe needs to be configured properly.
-It is good to use more than one sample and use "median" as "probe:samples_result".
+It is good practice to use more than one sample and use "median" as "probe:samples_result".
 And it is **important** to configure an appropriate probe offset in X, Y and **Z**.
 The Z offset does not need to be an exact value, since we do not use it as an offset, but it needs to be roughly a real value!

 It even doesn't matter what "stepper_z:position_endstop" value is configured in Klipper.
 All positions are relative to this point - only the absolute values are different.
 But,